StepanHrbek/LightsprintSDK/samples/readme.txt

 HelloRealtimeRadiosity
 - shows how to render realtime global illumination in scene with dynamic objects and light
+- shows feeding 'external' 3ds renderer

 Lightmaps
-- precalculates lightmaps in scene with dynamic objects and light, has realtime global illumination preview
+- precalculates lightmaps in scene with dynamic objects and light
+- has realtime global illumination preview
+- uses internal renderer

 Water
 - simple use of DemoEngine, renders skybox and water